luutuankiet/life_admin_dbt/README.md

 This dbt project contains various dbt models for personal life admin.
 The transformed data is designed to be consumed by [Lightdash](https://www.lightdash.com/) to serve as a Business Intelligence backend.

+## News

+*   **2025-09-07:** Added a new data source: **Todoist**!
+This integration fetches raw data from the Todoist API, loads it into a local DuckDB instance, and then stages it as external tables in BigQuery.

 ## Data Sources

 This project aims to integrate data from the following sources: